 The Wild Zora meat and veggie bars aren’t so much bars as they are almost a soft jerky.
 They are perfect for a light snack and the flavor combos are scrumptious.
 Since I currently only eat poultry and fish I have only tried the Curry Turkey, but it is amazing.
 I know people who swear by the others though, particularly the Mediterranean Lamb.
 My previous boss introduced these to me, and I have been grateful since.
 Plus it is always a perk when a brand puts a clear “NO SOY” statement on the front of their package!
 Though I provided a link to read more about or purchase these items, I do believe they are sold individually at REI as well.

 These are a surprising addition for me, simply because I very strongly dislike bananas.
 And I mean very strongly.
 However, somehow these little chewy banana snacks have become a favorite of mine.
 I personally prefer the flavored options to help mask the taste of banana, of which the Apple Cinnamon is my favorite.
 They also offer Coconut, Dark Chocolate, and Peanut Butter which are all quite yummy!
 I am not too fond of coconut either, and yet somehow I am even able to enjoy the coconut flavor which seriously consists solely of banana and coconut.
 I don’t know how they work their magic, but I am thankful because these potassium rich snacks are a great addition to my pack.
 They contain simple ingredients, with no sinister additives hiding in there.
-They use “upcycled” bananas, meaning bananas that are browning and would normally be thrown away by the distributor, which reduces food waste.
+Since they are made with “upcycled” bananas, meaning bananas that are browning and would normally be thrown away by the distributor, it also helps to reduce food waste.
 They are also USDA and QAI certified Organic, Non-GMO, gluten free, dairy free, soy free, and kosher!
 I will also add that the Dark Chocolate, while also Fair Trade, is made with sunflower lecithin rather than soy.
 So these really are a great, allergy friendly option.

 Most health food stores have an abundance of these, in any flavor combination you can imagine.
 They are lightweight and take up barely any room in your bag, so you can bring an assortment of options.
 These are easy to make at home with a food processor and dehydrator or oven, but if you don’t have the tools or the time then the store bought ones will do just nicely.
 Though it is uncommon for me to find soy in items like these, they can still have added sugars and other undesirable ingredients so it is always a good idea to read the labels before purchasing.

-These are something that I actually do enjoy making myself.
-It can be done on the stove in a matter of minutes and then simply needs to be refrigerated to solidify.
+These are something that I actually do enjoy making myself, it can be done on the stove in a matter of minutes and then simply needs to be refrigerated to solidify.
 All you really need is juice, a sweetener like honey (if necessary) and a gelatin powder like this one from Vital Proteins.
 Some people like to puree their own fruit, which allows for fresher ingredients and a thicker mixture, which means a chewier texture.
 Plus it also lets you customize your flavors.
 To save time I generally go with a store bought juice, I just make sure to get something organic and with a rich flavor.
 One of my favorites is the Trader Joe’s To the Power of Seven juice, which contains pomegranate, cherry, black mulberry, red grape, carrot, cranberry, and blueberry.
-It is sweet enough that it doesn’t require honey or sugar, and it is so popular in this house that if I don’t make the snacks right away the juice has a habit of disappearing on me.
+It is sweet enough that it doesn’t require honey or sugar, and it is so popular in this house that it has a habit of disappearing on me.

 Without the added sweeteners the snacks end up with a lighter, Jell-O type texture that melts in your mouth.
 While I do not mind this, others may prefer them to be chewier.
 I have noticed that gummy bears are a popular trail snack, and you can make these the same way.
 For these I would definitely add a sweetener, the sugar will melt and give you the gummy texture.
 It may be more ideal for packing since the denser gummies will hold their shape better if crushed.